Hazelle P. Rogers

 Hazelle P. Rogers (born September 28, 1952) is a Democratic member of the Broward County Commission.
 She was a Democratic member of the Florida House of Representatives and was the Mayor of Lauderdale Lakes.
 She formerly represented the 95th District, which includes North Lauderdale, Lauderdale Lakes, and Lauderhill in northern Broward County, from 2012 to 2016, previously representing the 94th District from 2008 to 2012, before redistricting took place.
 She won an election to the Broward County Commission on August 23, 2022.
-She was sworn into this position in November of 2022.
+She was sworn into this position in November 2022.

 History

 Rogers was born in Kingston, Jamaica, and moved to New York City in 1969 as a 17 year-old.
 Rogers attended New York City Community College, where she graduated with an associate degree in 1976.
 She attended Pace University in 1980, but did not graduate.
 In 1982, Rogers relocated to the state of Florida, where she became the Secretary of the Eastgate Homeowners Association.

 Rogers was elected to the Lauderdale Lakes City Commission in 1996, where she served until she was elected to the legislature.
 While serving on the City Commission, Rogers graduated from the University of Phoenix with a degree in business in 2003.